What is Clinkle?

 Intuit Inc

-Intuit Inc. is a financial software company known for products like QuickBooks and TurboTax, specializing in financial management solutions for individuals and small businesses.
+Intuit Inc. is a financial software company known for its popular products like QuickBooks and TurboTax, providing solutions for accounting, tax preparation, and personal finance management.

 What's next for Clinkle?